Skip to main content Skip to secondary navigation

 1. What is your area of scholarship and what are your areas of research expertise and/or interest?

-2. What is the community need, social problem, or public challenge that you aim to address, and how do you envision your scholarship, research, or project advancing solutions to meet those needs?
+2. What is the community need, social problem, or public challenge that you aim to address, and how do you envision your proposed RAISE project, scholarship, or research, advancing solutions to meet those needs?

-3. Who are the kinds of partners you would like to engage with and how might your academic expertise, scholarship, research, and/or project benefit those partners?
+3. Who are the kinds of partners/organizations you would like to engage with and how might your expertise, scholarship, research, and/or proposed RAISE project benefit those partners?
 (Applicants are not required to have determined their partners before applying.
-Applicants can offer ideas on organizations they would be interested in partnering with and how they might engage them).
+Applicants are encouraged to offer ideas on organizations they would be interested in partnering with and how they might engage them).

 4. How do you envision the RAISE Doctoral Fellowship’s training and experiential component aligning or integrating with your doctoral degree progress and career ambitions?